tinacms/tina.io/content/guides/tina-cloud/existing-site/register-form.md

 ## What's next?

-Next we will wire up our page's preview, so that we actually know what we're editing.
+Next we will wire up our page's preview, which will live-update as we're editing.